70 Degrees Fahrenheit in Celsius: A Deep Dive into Temperature Conversions and Their Significance

 Q2: Which temperature scale is more accurate?

 A2: Both scales are equally accurate in terms of measuring temperature differences.
-However, Celsius is considered more scientifically accurate due to its easily reproducible and logical reference points (freezing and boiling points of water).
+Still, Celsius is considered more scientifically accurate due to its easily reproducible and logical reference points (freezing and boiling points of water).

 Q3: How can I avoid making mistakes when converting temperatures?